maram-daas/library-pascal/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

-Use it however it helps you <33
+See the [LICENSE](LICENSE) file or visit [creativecommons.org/licenses/by-nc/4.0](https://creativecommons.org/licenses/by-nc/4.0/) for more details.

+You're free to use it for studying, backups, or personal projects, best of luck <33